altairwei/CharacterCreator/README.md

 ## Description

-This mod remove all skill trees learnt by default on all characters and add a new npc in the starting tavern that can teach you any skill tree.
+This mod removes all skill trees learnt by default on all characters and adds a new npc in the starting tavern that can teach you any skill tree.

 In details:
 - You can choose up to two skill trees from `Weaponry` and `Sorcery`.